Sunlis/ONI-nerf-electrolyzer/README.md

 Except that really doesn't matter.

-## Space Heater
+## Space Heater &check;

 This building doesn't transfer its heat to air fast enough and produces too little heat per Watt, so it is generally only good as a temporary quick and dirty heating solution... except that a kiln is more practical most of the time.

-- Add a tempshift-plate-like effect to the 4 tiles it occupies, much like the Ice-E Fan.
+- Decrease Power consumption to 60W
-- Increase heat output to 180 kDTU/s
+- Increase heat output to 100 kDTU/s
 - Increase overheat temperature to 175C

-## Thermo Regulator
+## Thermo Regulator &check;

 This building is half as power efficient as aquatuners per C, which is too large of a tradeoff for its ease of use.